CSKrishna/Tree_LSTMs-for-Aspect-based-Sentiment-Analysis/README.md

 # Sentence Level Aspect-Based Sentiment Analysis using Tree-Structured LSTM Networks

-In this code base, we implement a [Constituency Tree-LSTM model] (http://alt.qcri.org/semeval2016/task5/index.php?id=data-and-tools) for [sentence level aspect based sentiment analysis (ABSA)] (http://alt.qcri.org/semeval2016/task5/index.php?id=data-and-tools).
-The training/validation dataset for the model consists of sentences from a domain with a predefined, fixed set of aspects.
+In this code base, we implement a [Constituency Tree-LSTM model] (https://nlp.stanford.edu/pubs/tai-socher-manning-acl2015.pdf) for [sentence level aspect based sentiment analysis (ABSA)] (http://alt.qcri.org/semeval2016/task5/index.php?id=data-and-tools).
+The training/validation dataset for the model consists of annotated sentences from a domain with a predefined, fixed set of aspects.
 Each sentence from the training dataset is annotated with the aspect and polarity associated with it.
 For example, a labelled instance from the Laptop review domain would be:

 <sentence id="B00KMRGF28_381_AH6TXTDWVUNLS:0>